jwxia2014/MUBD-DecoyMaker2.0/README.md

 Documentation
 -----------------------------------

-* The manual for the Python GUI application and the files for the case study are available at this website, i.e.  Case-ACM4-Agonists.zip
+* The manual for the Python GUI application and the files for the case study are available at this website, i.e. 'manual.for.MUBD-Decoymaker2.0.pdf' and 'Case-ACM4-Agonists.zip'.

 Installation